Goal-Space Planning with Subgoal Models: Goal-Space Planning in Detail

 The value of reaching $g'$ from $g$ is the discounted rewards along the way, $\vgg(g, g')$, plus the discounted value in $g'$.
 If $\Gammagg(g,g')$ is very small, it is difficult to reach $g'$ from $g$---or takes many steps---and so the value in $g'$ is discounted by more.
 With a relatively small number of subgoals, we can sweep through them all to quickly compute $\vgoal(g)$.
 With a larger set of subgoals, we can instead do as many updates possible, in the background on each step, by stochastically sampling $g$.

 We can interpret this update as a standard value iteration update in a new MDP, where 1) the set of states is $\Goals$, 2) the actions from $g \in \Goals$ are state-dependent, corresponding to choosing which $g' \in \augGoals$ to go to in the set where $\relgg(g,g') > 0$ and 3) the rewards are $\vgg$ and the discounted transition probabilities are $\Gammagg$.
-Under this correspondence, it is straightforward to show that the above converges to the optimal values in this new Goal-Space MDP, shown in Proposition \ref{prop_vi_gsp} in Appendix \ref{app_control}.
+The transition probabilities are typically separate from the discount, but it is equivalent to consider the discounted transition probabilities.
+Under this correspondence, it is straightforward to show that the above converges to the optimal values in this new Goal-Space MDP, shown in \textbf{Proposition \ref{prop_vi_gsp}} in Appendix \ref{app_control}.

 This goal-space planning approach does not suffer from typical issues with model-based RL.
-First, the model is not iterated, but we still obtain temporal abstraction because the model itself incorporates it.
+Firstly, even though the models are not directly iterated over multiple timesteps, we still obtain temporal abstractions.
+This is because the subgoal models are temporally abstract by construction, and do not need to be called iteratively over many timesteps for long horizon planning - which could lead to compounding error.
 Second, we do not need to predict entire state vectors---or distributions over them---because we instead input the outcome $g'$ into the function approximator.
 This may feel like a false success as it potentially requires restricting ourselves to a smaller number of subgoals.
 If we want to use a larger number of subgoals, then we may need a function to generate these subgoal vectors anyway---bringing us back to the problem of generating vectors.
-However, this is likely easier as 1) the subgoals themselves can be much smaller and more abstract, making it more feasibly to procedurally generate them and 2) it may be more feasible maintain a large set of subgoal vectors, or generate individual subgoal vectors, than producing relevant subgoal vectors from a given subgoal.
+However, this is likely easier as 1) the subgoals themselves can be much smaller and more abstract, making it more feasibly to procedurally generate them and 2) it may be more feasible to maintain a large set of subgoal vectors, or generate individual subgoal vectors, than producing relevant subgoal vectors from a given subgoal.